credativ/plutono/docs/sources/alerting/notifications.md

 ### Webhook

 The webhook notification is a simple way to send information about a state change over HTTP to a custom endpoint.
-Using this notification you could integrate Grafana into a system of your choosing.
+Using this notification you could integrate Plutono into a system of your choosing.

 Example json body: